SiteRelEnby/anduril2/README.md

   * `UPSTREAM_BRANCH`: name of the branch to create for upstream code.
 Defaults to `upstream` if unset.
   * `REMOTE`: name of the remote to push to; if not specified, defaults to `origin`.

+## Wurkkos TS10 / Sofirn LT1S Pro support

+This is untested by me (if you want to buy me these lights, I will test it fully ;) ), support added from [here](https://code.launchpad.net/~gabe/flashlight-firmware/anduril2) so consider it experimental - main consideration for the TS10 is it being a light with a single colour button LED without any RGB aux, and I have no idea for the LT1S Pro until I get one as that includes some more significant code changes.

+Currently in the `wurkkos_ts10_sofirn_lt1s_pro` branch, currently based on main as of 2023-04-07

 # Build utilities

 ## anduril-buildenv-docker